-The Great Escape conference has announced initial speakers, day-by-day breakdowns and the first wave of partners for this year’s Brighton-based event
+The Great Escape conference has announced speakers, day-by-day breakdown and first wave of partners for this year’s Brighton-based event.

 Sign up for IQ Index

 The latest industry news to your inbox.

 Stereophonics and Paul Weller, Groove Armada, Noel Gallagher's High Flying Birds and Nile Rogers and Chic will headline Teenage Cancer Trust's 2020 gigs in March

 Teenage Cancer Trust has announced four of the acts set to play its annual fundraising concerts at the Royal Albert Hall in London this 23–29 March.